dalek-cryptography/bulletproofs/docs/notes.md

 Arithmetic Circuit Proofs
 =========================

 The goal of an *arithmetic circuit proof* is for a prover to convince a verifier that a particular set of values \\(v\\) satisfy the constraints represented by the arithmetic circuit, without revealing any additional information about the values \\(v\\).

+The prover will use the efficient inner product proof to do this, so we want to work towards expressing the arithmetic circuit's conditions in terms of a single inner product.
 The prover begins with a vector of secret values \\(v\\), and a vector of commitments to those secret values \\(V\\).
+The prover will send \\(V\\) to the verifier, along with the proof.

 Notation for arithmetic circuit proofs
 ------------------------------------------

 In the paper, matrices are labeled as \\( \textbf{W}\_L, \textbf{W}\_R, \textbf{W}\_O, \textbf{W}\_V \\).
 We will keep this notation, but will note to readers not to confuse the \\(\textbf{W}\_{L,R,O,V}\\) notation for being a vector of points.

-We keep the variable renamings from the range proof notes above.
-We also rename a few more variables from the paper, to make it clearer which variables are blinding factors and what they correspond to.
+We will use the notation described in the [`notation`](index.html#notation) section of the notes.
+We also rename a few more variables from the paper, to make it clear which variables are blinding factors and what they correspond to.
 \\[
 \begin{aligned}
     \alpha        &\xrightarrow{} \tilde{i} \\\\